 Before I headed back to the hotel, I stopped in at Papparoti for a strawberry and white chocolate crepe.
 Under the mountain of ice-cream and whipped cream and a heavy dusting of icing sugar was a crepe that could have fed two or more people.

 After a little too much indulgence, I returned to my hotel in time to catch a bus to Mossman Gorge and Daintree Forest, which I had organised earlier in the morning.

-When we arrived at the Mossman Gorge about 1pm, I walked through the welcome centre and out to the bus, which shuttles visitors up to the park entrance.
+When we arrived at the Mossman Gorge about 1 pm, I walked into the welcome centre and out to the bus, which shuttles visitors up to the park entrance.
 The shuttles are said to run every 15 minutes, but they seemed to be more frequent.

 Alongside the variety of wildlife including cassowaries and large blue butterflies, tranquil flowing streams, and, of course, the lush rainforest, there was one other thing that got visitors excited, while terrifying a few others, and that was the swinging bridge.
 While walking over the flowing Mossman River, the suspended bridge wobbles side to side as you walk across it.

 Once you make your way across the bridge, there are multiple spots where visitors can swim in the fresh stream, or where you can perch atop a rock and watch the little fishes swim with the current and dart below the clear water’s surface.

 I was dropped back at the hotel around 4.30pm.
 From there, I headed out to grab dinner before having an early night ready for my snorkelling trip on the Great Barrier Reef the next day.

 I booked my Great Barrier Reef tour, which included snorkelling and a helicopter ride for AUD 250, a few days earlier with Down Under Cruise and Dive.